-Although the sale of our videoconferencing services business to VidCon will result in a taxable gain to the Company, our available federal income tax net operating and net capital loss carry forwards, as currently reflected on the company's consolidated federal income tax returns, are in excess of the estimated amount of the gain.
+Although we expect to recognize a gain on the sale of our videoconferencing services business to VidCon, our available federal income tax net operating and net capital loss carry forwards, as currently reflected on the company's consolidated federal income tax returns, are in excess of the estimated amount of the gain.
 However, depending upon the operating results during the remaining quarters of our fiscal year ending July 31, 2003, we may incur Alternative Minimum Tax, which, in general, will result in an effective tax rate of approximately two percent.
 The availability and amount of tax loss carry forwards are subject to audit and adjustment by the Internal Revenue Service.
 In the event that the Internal Revenue Service adjusts the loss carry forwards, our company may incur a tax liability.

-Our stockholders will experience no federal income tax consequences as a result of the consummation of the proposed sale of our videoconferencing services business to VidCon.
+Our stockholders will experience no direct federal income tax consequences as a result of the consummation of the proposed sale of our videoconferencing services business to VidCon.